2023

-The LLM (Law) provides ambitious graduates with a highly flexible approach to advanced legal studies, focused on the School of Law's specialisms in criminal justice, European law, public and environmental governance, human rights and international business.
+The LLM (Law) provides ambitious graduates with a highly flexible approach to advanced legal studies, focused on the School of Law's specialisms in criminal justice, European law, public and environmental governance, human rights, international business, law and technology and intellectual property law.
 The programme reflects the School’s global orientation and its culture of critical enquiry and as such we encourage you to devise the pathway that best suits your scholarly interests and your career ambitions.

-- We are dedicated to student employability and have strong industry links.
-Law was ranked Top 10 in the UK for graduate prospects (Times and Sunday Times Good University Guide 2022)
+We are dedicated to student employability and have strong industry links.
+Law was ranked Top 10 in the UK for graduate prospects (Complete University Guide 2024).

-- Law at Queen's is taught by world-leading experts in the area of Law.
+Law at Queen's is taught by world-leading experts in the area of Law.
 Our staff have close research links with the professions, government and civil society.
-Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 19th in the world for global outlook.
+Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 18th in the world for international outlook.
 Research in Law was ranked 8th in the UK in the most recent Research Assessment Exercise (2021).

 NEXT